priyanshhu13/CODTECH_ADVANCE_TASK_1/README.md

 # CODTECH_ADVANCE_TASK_1
 # File Integrity Checker
 # Personal Details
-- Name : Premkumar Soni
+Name: Priyanshu Vijay Singh
-- Company : CODTECH IT SOLUTIONS PVT.LTD
+Company: CODTECH IT SOLUTIONS
-- ID : CT08DBS
+ID•.
+CT08FFC
-- Domain : Cyber Security & Ethical Hacking
+Domain: Cyber Security
-- Duration: 20th Dec 2024 To 20th Jan 2025
+Duration: 20 dec 2024 to 20 jan 2025
-- Mentor : Neela Santhosh Kumar
+Mentor: Neela Santhosh Kumar
 # Overview

 The **File Integrity Checker** is a Python tool designed to monitor and verify the integrity of files using hash functions.
 It allows users to detect file modifications, maintain a history of changes, and ensure data consistency.